nfogh/vscode-private-extension-manager/extension/README.md

 ## OpenVSX repositories

 For Open VSX repositories, follow the guides found in the [Open VSX pages](https://github.com/eclipse/openvsx/wiki/Deploying-Open-VSX) to install an OpenVSX server.
+Then point to the URL of your OpenVSX server in the "registry" part of

 ## Discovering Extensions